Russians in Ukraine: Ukraine after the dissolution of the Soviet Union

 The pro-Russian protests in Donetsk and Luhansk oblasts of the 2014 pro-Russian conflict in Ukraine escalated into an armed separatist insurgency, which was backed by Russian special and regular forces.
 This led the Ukrainian government to launch a military counter-offensive against the insurgents in April 2014.
-During this war, major cities like Luhansk and Donetsk have seen heavy shelling.
+During this war, Luhansk and Donetsk have been shelled.
 According to the United Nations, 730,000 refugees from the Donetsk and Luhansk oblasts have fled to Russia since the beginning of 2014.
-Approximately 14,200 people, including 3,404 civilians, have died from 2014-2022 because of the war.
+Approximately 14,200 people, including 3,404 civilians, have died from 2014 to 2022 because of the war.

 Ruslan Stefanchuk, the Chairman of the Verkhovna Rada, said that there is no "Russian ethnic minority" in Ukraine and that "if these people show aggression rather than respect towards Ukraine, then their rights should be correspondingly suppressed."

 Discrimination

-In total, according to a 2007 country-wide survey by the Institute of Sociology, only 0.5% of the respondents describe as belonging to a group that faces discrimination by language.
-Furthermore, in a poll held October 2008, 42.8% of the Ukrainian respondents said they regard Russia as “very good” while 44.9% said their attitude was “good" (87% positive).
+According to a 2007 national survey by the Institute of Sociology, 0.5% of respondents described themselves as belonging to a group that faces discrimination by language.
+In an October 2008 poll, 42.8% of the Ukrainian respondents said they regard Russia as "very good" while 44.9% said their attitude was "good" (87% positive).